GamerPrajun/Gta-6-/README.md

 * I tried to get citizenship today but couldn't.
 * I created my first design in figma and also learned about lovable ai.
 * I tried my best at upgrading the freelancing accounts, still no clients.
 * Total - Rs 1400 // No change :(

+* Day 4 - May 12 Monday
+* Nothing just nothing !
+* Total - Rs 1400 // No change :(